 US-Japan Security Seminar: Public Panel Session

-The Pacific Forum, Japan Institute of International Affairs, and the Japan Embassy invite you to a public seminar on US-Japan Relations at the Pacific Forum on Friday, March 21, 2014 from 9 a.m. to 12:30 p.m.
+The Pacific Forum, Japan Institute of International Affairs, and the Japan Embassy hosted a public seminar on US-Japan Relations on Friday, March 21, 2014 from 9 a.m. to 12:30 p.m.

-This event is free, open to the general public and media, and will feature a public panel session with the following experts:
+This event was free and open to the general public and media, featuring a public panel session with the following experts: